capactio/capact/docs/proposal/20201102-typinstances-flow.md

 ####  Suggested solution

 Use the information from the `input`/`output` property defined in Interface.
 For each TypeInstance we can define `verbs` property to specify what kind of operation will be executed against that TypeInstance.
-Base on that we can determine Action behavior.
+Based on that we can determine Action behavior.

 | Verbs    | Description                                                                               |
 |----------|-------------------------------------------------------------------------------------------|